Admin — Analytics

 Route: /analytics?view=activity|cost|performance

-File: apps/admin/src/routes/_authed/_tenant/analytics.tsx
+File: apps/web/src/routes/_authed/_tenant/analytics.tsx

 Layout